Composite asymmetric dark matter with a dark photon portal: Multimessenger tests: Decay of Dark Baryons

 \section{Decay of Dark Baryons}

 The dark baryons decay into dark mesons (or a longitudinal component of the dark photon) and the SM antineutrinos through the portal interactions~\cref{eq:Intermediate_Portal,eq:Intermediate_Portal_Ch} below the dark confining scale, as we mentioned in the previous section.
 We assume that the dark-baryon decay into spin-one dark mesons (such as dark-sector counterpart of $\rho$ mesons) or more than two mesons is negligible. \footnote{ In the context of the grand unification theory, nucleons can decay into three-body final states (two pions and an antilepton).
 Due to the final state interaction between pions, the three-body decay rate can be comparable to the two-body decay rate~\cite{Wise:1980ch}.
-We ignore these channels in this study, but it is worthwhile to investigate other decay channels of dark baryons. } The DM decay may lead to an excess of the atmospheric neutrino flux over the predicted one, and hence it is constrained by the neutrino flux measurements.
-The final-state electromagnetic particles may also be produced from the multi-step cascade decay of the dark baryons in the presence of the kinetic mixing between the dark photon and the SM photon.
+We ignore these channels in this study, but it is worthwhile to investigate other decay channels of dark baryons. } The final-state electromagnetic particles may also be produced from the multi-step cascade decay of the dark baryons in the presence of the kinetic mixing between the dark photon and the SM photon.
 Indeed, the $U(1)_D$-neutral dark baryons decay into neutral dark mesons and the SM antineutrinos.
 The neutral dark mesons promptly decay into two dark photons via the chiral anomaly in the dark sector.
 The dark photon finally decays into the electromagnetic particles through the kinetic mixing.
 The dark photon lifetime depends on the kinetic mixing, and we assume the lifetime is smaller than $\mathcal{O}(1)\,s$ (corresponding to the kinetic mixing $\epsilon \gtrsim 10^{-10}$ for the dark photon mass of $100\,\mathrm{MeV}$) in order to avoid the late-time reheating of the electromagnetic plasma.

 Before discussing the electromagnetic fluxes from the cascade decay of dark baryons, we comment on numerical coefficients specific to the number of dark flavors.
 All dark baryons do not leave electromagnetic signals from the cascade decay.
 A portion of dark baryons in the Universe can decay into dark neutral mesons decaying into dark photons through chiral anomaly.
 On the other hand, the remaining portion of dark baryons can decay into darkly-charged mesons and antineutrinos.
 The darkly-charged mesons are stable, \footnote{ Some of the darkly-charged mesons may decay into two dark photons through the $U(1)_D$ breaking vacuum expectation value.
 The decay rate of the darkly-charged mesons into the electromagnetic channel is suppressed by the mixing between the dark-neutral and darkly-charged mesons.
 We expect that the branching fraction from the darkly-charged mesons is very tiny, and we ignore these channels in this study. } and this decay mode leaves missing particle and antineutrino signals.
 We should multiply the energy spectra of the electromagnetic particles from a single dark baryon, which will be derived in this section, by the factor of the decay rate with the dark neutral mesons in the final state to the sum of all decay rates of dark baryons.
 In \cref{app:DR}, we discuss the decay rate of dark baryons in the vector-like composite ADM and in the chiral composite ADM.